The shocking spike in violent crimes against women on Britain’s trains

 Editor

-Violent attacks against women on British railways have more than doubled since 2021, according to shocking new data.
+Violent attacks perpetrated against women on British railways have more than doubled in two years, troubling new data shows.

-Figures from the British Transport Police Authority’s 2024 annual report showed the number of crimes against women and girls rose from 7,561 in 2021 to 11,357 in 2023.
+Figures from the British Transport Police reveal the number of crimes against women and girls surged from 7,561 in 2021 to 11,357 in 2023.

-The number of sexual offences jumped 10% over the same period, while sexual harassment reports doubled, the data first reported by The Times also revealed.
+The number of sexual offences rose by 10 per cent during the same period, while sexual harassment reports doubled, the data first reported by The Times showed.

-A separate British Transport Police (BTP) survey released last year reported more than a third of all women travelling by rail would be assaulted during their commute.
+A British Transport Police (BTP) survey from last year found over a third of women have been subjected to sexual harassment or sexual offences while commuting via train or tube.

-BTP data also indicates that most assaults occur during the evening rush hour when trains are packed and busy.
+The polling discovered around half of those who have been victims say other passengers attempted to come to their aid.

-Unacceptable behaviour such as leering, catcalling, touching, pressing, upskirting or indecent exposure is being experienced by women more than ever, with 51% of female victims stating that other rail passengers intervened to try to help.
+Researchers also found most assaults take place in evening rush hour when trains are crowded with passengers.

-However, only one in five people who have witnessed incidents of sexual harassment reported it to police.
+Jessica Eagelton, of leading domestic abuse charity Refuge, which The Independent is partnered with, said the fresh figures are a “stark illustration of the widespread scale of violence against women and girls and misogyny” across the UK.

-BTP Detective Chief Superintendent Paul Furnell last year called on the community to watch out and stand up for each other while catching the train or tube.
+“Whilst public transport is understandably busier now than it was coming out of the Covid pandemic in 2022, this alone shouldn’t negate the huge prevalence of violence against women and girls crimes being recorded,” she added.

-“I’ll guarantee that most of us have told our daughters, mums, or friends to be careful on their way home when they’re travelling alone late at night – perhaps to share their journeys and stick to well-lit areas,” he said.
+Ms Eagelton argued the figures from last year are “likely to be the tip of the iceberg” - with many victims unable to report crimes due to concerns they will not be believed or could face “repercussions from their abuser”, coupled with a dearth of “faith in the system”.

-“But we know that sexual harassment and offending can take place at any hour of the day, and our figures show that it’s most likely to happen at the busiest hours when carriages are most full.
+BTP Detective Chief Superintendent Paul Furnell last year urged people to watch out and stand up for each other on the train or tube.

-“If we see something that isn’t right, doing something about it, whether that’s intervening, if you feel safe to do so or reporting it to police.”
+“If we see something that isn’t right, doing something about it, whether that’s intervening, if you feel safe to do so or reporting it to police,” he added.

-On trains, the rail industry and BTP are rolling out a new, ongoing anti-sexual harassment campaign.
+It comes as Dame Vera Baird KC, former victims’ commissioner for England and Wales, called for those who perpetrate violence against women to be swiftly held to account in the same way agitators involved in the recent explosion of far right violence have been punished.

-It aims to educate passengers on how to recognise situations of sexual harassment, how to intervene safely, and how to report perpetrators to keep all passengers safe from harassment while commuting to work, home, or wherever their destination may be.
+Pressed about whether she was in favour of placing violence against women and girls on an equal footing in the criminal justice system, Dame Vera told Times Radio: "Yes.
+It’s very, hugely, difficult.
+We all know that the last government left the criminal justice system in a total mess.

 Join our commenting forum